 Shankar while a star-studded audience sit enthralled.
 The revelatory brilliance of the occasion shines clearer than ever in Criterion's 50th anniversary 4K restoration, demanding this workout on a cinema sound system near you.
-Our return screening is designed to obliterate all memories of a sorry moment in our own glorious history a NZIFF03 Pennebaker tribute screening plagued by early digital format issues.
+Our return screening is designed to obliterate all memories of a sorry moment in our own glorious history - a NZIFF03 Pennebaker tribute screening cancelled when the courier lost the tape.